 Notes receivable from participants (loans) are measured at their unpaid principal balance plus any accrued but unpaid interest.
 Interest income is recorded on the accrual basis.
 Related fees are recorded as administrative expenses and are expensed when they are incurred.
-No allowance for credit losses has been recorded as of December 31, 2022 and 2021.
+No allowance for credit losses has been recorded as of December 31, 2023 and 2022.
 Delinquent participant loans are reclassified as distributions based upon the terms of the plan document.
 A participant may borrow from his or her fund accounts a maximum loan amount equal to the lesser of 50% of the value of the participant's vested balance of his or her account, reduced by any outstanding loan balance, or \$50,000.
-The loans bear interest based on the Reuters Prime Rate as adjusted monthly.
-The interest rates on participant loans for the year ending December 31, 2022, range from 3% to 9.25%.
+The loans bear interest based on the Reuters Prime Rate adjusted periodically, plus one percent.
+The interest rates on participant loans for the year ending December 31, 2023, range from 3.13% to 10.50%.
 Principal and interest are paid ratably through monthly payroll deductions.